thatsehannah/Docker-Kubernetes-The-Practical-Guide/notes/section-2.md

 - `docker ps` command
   - shows all running containers
-  - Adding the `"-a"` flag shows all containers you've ran in the past, including stopped containers
+  - Adding the `-a` flag shows all containers you've ran in the past, including stopped containers

 - If nothing changed about our image and we've stopped a container based on that image, there's no need to create a brand new container.
 We can restart the existing container.